skylight-hq/skylight.digital/pages/toolkits/content_guide/07_web_elements.md

 #### Yes
 I adopted a dog, a cat,<br>
 three mice, and a goldfish.
+{: .example }

 #### No
 I adopted a dog,<br>
 a cat, three mice, and a goldfish
+{: .example }

 However, you should prioritize meaning in the sentence: “I can speak ten modern Romance languages and read Latin pretty well.”

 #### Yes
 I can speak ten modern Romance languages<br>
 and read Latin pretty well.
+{: .example }

 #### No
 I can speak ten modern Romance<br>
 languages and read Latin pretty well.
+{: .example }

 ### Line length

 Figuring out the right line length comes down to balancing aesthetics and readability.
-Somewhere between 45 and 90 characters per line is broadly considered to be a readable line length, with 66 characters considered a comfortable target for long texts.
+Somewhere between 45 and 90 characters per line is broadly considered to be a readable line length, with 66 characters being a comfortable target for long texts.

 In general, longer line lengths are better suited for cases when the information will likely be scanned, while shorter line lengths are more appropropriate when the information is meant to be read thoroughly and contains a call to action.